TFITZ57/FINTECH_Project_2/README.md

 ## Model Complexity :
    - We carefully considered the complexity of each LSTM model in the ensemble to balance model performance and overfitting.
    - Model complexity was adjusted by varying the number of LSTM units, layers, and other architectural parameters to achieve optimal performance.

+## Diverse Initialization:
+Diverse initialization in the Bitcoin Prediction Model involves initializing each LSTM model in the ensemble differently to introduce variability among the models.
+This is achieved by adjusting the initialization parameters, such as random seeds or model parameters, before training.
+The goal is to promote model diversity, mitigate overfitting, and enhance the ensemble's ability to capture various patterns and trends in cryptocurrency price data.
+By starting with different initial conditions, each LSTM model explores different aspects of the data, leading to more robust and reliable predictions in the dynamic cryptocurrency market.

 ## Regularization Techniques :